 Lead games designer

-Also known as: Creative director, Game developer, Game designer, Gameplay designer, Level designer
+Also known as: Creative director, Game designer, Game developer, Game director, Gameplay designer, Lead level designer, Principal game designer

 What does a lead games designer do?